hbc/NGS_Data_Analysis_Course/sessionII/lessons/05_introR-R-and-RStudio.md

 ### Adding files to your working directory

 There are a few files that we will be working with in the next few lessons and you can access them using the links provided below.
-If you right click on the link, and "Save link as..", the data will get downloaded
+If you right click on the link, and "Save link as..".
+Choose `~/Desktop/Intro-to-R/data` as the destination of the file.
+You should now see the file appear in your working directory.

 * Download metadata file using [this link](https://github.com/hbc/NGS_Data_Analysis_Course/raw/master/sessionII/data/mouse_exp_design.csv)